oseiskar/corona-sniffer/README.md

 **TODO**

- - [ ] parse rolling identifiers from the Apple/Google protocol
+ - [ ] the parsing Python scripts can crash on invalid payloads
- - [ ] implement daily identifier -> rolling identifiers resolving

 ## Android app

-Minimalistic app for sending BLE beacon messages from an Android phone.
+Minimalistic app for sending various BLE beacon messages from an Android phone, including spoofed Contact-Tracing payloads.

-**TODO**

- - [ ] Spoof Apple/Google protocol

 ## Backend server